WahlbergRu/RMG/README.md

 - rework currently virtual land, because it's not working
 - rework generate texture.
 Right now it's very long operation because unity create texture instead coloring each triangle separetly.
 - rework setWaterToEdge alhoritm (in testing)
-- increase manipulation with object placing, validate maxprefab to cell, to map, and frenquncy to each model.
+- increase manipulation with object placing, validate maxprefab to cell, to map, and frenquncy to each model.(in testing)

 # Difference from SteveJohnstone
 - Fixed a bug with meshsize for large models (if meshsize more than ~300-350).
 Change index format to int32, it possible generate mesh under 800k verts.